RAG fundamentals

 We see that we obtain an embedding of the same dimension as when we did it with the Hugging Face API

-The sentence-transformers/all-MiniLM-L6-v2 model has only 22M parameters, so you will be able to run it on any GPU.
-Even if you do not have a GPU, you will be able to run it on a CPU.
+The model sentence-transformers/all-MiniLM-L6-v2 has only 22M parameters, so you will be able to run it on any GPU.
+Even if you don't have a GPU, you will be able to run it on a CPU.

-The LLM we are going to use to generate the responses, which is Qwen2.5-72B-Instruct, as its name indicates, is a model with 72B parameters, so this model cannot be run on any GPU and on a CPU it is unthinkable due to how slow it would be.
-Therefore, we will use this LLM via the API, but when generating the embeddings, we can do it locally without any problem.
+The LLM we will use to generate the responses, which is Qwen2.5-72B-Instruct, as its name suggests, is a 72B parameter model, so this model cannot be run on any GPU and running it on a CPU is unthinkable due to how slow it would be.
+Therefore, we will use this LLM via the API, but when generating the embeddings we can do it locally without any problem.

 To perform all these tests, I downloaded the dataset aws-case-studies-and-blogs and placed it in the rag-txt_dataset folder.
-With the following commands, I'll show you how to download and unzip it.
+The following commands tell you how to download and extract it.

 We create the folder where we are going to download the documents